-Although every heart obeys the law just described, the actual amount of energy set free during each beat, or, in other words, the contractile power of the heart for any given diastolic volume, varies with the nutritive condition of its muscular fibres.
-Assuming its diastolic volume to remain constant, a well-nourished heart will contract more strongly and will set free more energy than a badly-nourished heart; and Patterson, Piper, and Starling use the term "tone" to indicate the physiological fitness of the muscle fibres, this being the outcome of their nutritive condition and being manifested by their ability to develop energy.
-Tone, therefore, means greater force of contraction during systole, not lessened relaxation during diastole.
-It follows that, for any given increase in the length of its fibres, that is to say, in its diastolic volume, the contractile power of a well-nourished heart will increase more than that of a heart whose nutrition is impaired, and that, if the contractile power of the two hearts is to be the same, the badlynourished heart must dilate more than a normal one.
-Patterson, Piper, and Starling have shown that this is the case, and that, in order to increase its output in response to a larger venous inflow. a heart, which is fatigued or badly nourished, must dilate much more than does a normal heart.
-It is clear, therefore, that the diastolic volume of the heart does not necessarily give any indication of its output per beat.
+Although every heart obeys the law just described, the actual amount of energy set free during each beat, or, in other words, the contractile power of the heart for any given diastolic volume. varies with the nutritive condition of its muscular fibres.
+Assuming its diastolic volume to remain constant, a well-nourished heart will contract more strongly and will set free more energy than a badly-nourished heart; and Patterson, Piper, and Starling use the term 'tone' to indicate the physiological fitness of the muscle fibres, this being the outcome of their nutritive condition and being manifested by their ability to develop energy.
+Tone. therefore, means a capacity of the heart to perform a given amount of work with a shorter length of fibres.
+It follows that, for any given increase in the length of its fibres, that is to say, in its diastolic volume, the contractile power of a well-nourished heart will increase more than that of a heart whose nutrition is impaired, and that, if the contractile power of the two hearts is to be the same, the badly-nourished heart must dilate more than a normal one.
+Patterson, Piper, and Starling have shown that this is the case, and that, in order to increase its output in response to a larger venous inflow, a heart, which is fatigued or badly nourished, must dilate much more than does a normal heart.
+T+ is clear, therefore, that the diastolic volume of the heart does not necessarily give any indication of its output per beat.

 Another condition which must influence the extent to which the heart dilates, as the venous inflow increases or the arterial pressure rises, is the size of its musculature.
-A thick-walled ventricle will obviously be in a favourable position as compared with a thin ventricle, since the larger the number of fibres the greater will be the cumulative effect of a trivial increase in their length upon the contractile power of the heart; hence a thick-walled ventricle can increase its output with much less dilatation than can one whose walls are thin.
+A thick-walled ventricle will obviously be in a favourable position as compared with a thin ventricle, since the larger the number of fibres the greater will be the cumulative effect of a trivial increase in their length upon the contractile power of the heart; hence a thickwalled ventricle can increase its output with much less dilatation than can one whose walls are thin.